osct/shibboleth-idp-v3/README.md

 ------------

 The user database is not installed by this role but it should be created in advance.
 Currently, OpenLDAP or MySql are supported by this role.
-If none is available a role for LDAP is provided (look at the role named *ldap*)
+If none is available a role for LDAP is provided (look at the role named *ldap*).

+The data time in the machine has to be correct so it would be good to syncronize with a time server using some pre-tasks or roles for the time.

 Role Variables
 --------------